Estimating Individual Responses when Tomorrow Matters

+{However, the aggregate numbers shown in Figure \ref{fig_decompo_cons_types} mask important heterogeneity.
+To see this, we show average effects by latent types in Figure \ref{fig_decompo_cons_by_types} (and report the corresponding point estimates and standard errors in Appendix Tables \ref{tab_counter_types_K2} and \ref{tab_counter_types_K3}).
+Under the permanent tax, for the two-types model, one of the types has a larger contemporaneous effect ($-0.09$ versus $-0.06$), yet virtually no dynamic effect.
+This type accounts for slightly more than a third of households.
+The three-types model shows even more heterogeneity: one of the types still has a large contemporaneous effect and non dynamic effect, but the other two show different patterns.
+In particular, type 1, which accounts for 19\% of households, has a low contemporaneous effect ($-0.01$) and a large dynamic effect ($-0.06$).
+These differences could reflect behavioral heterogeneity, e.g., between ``hand-to-mouth'' consumers and ``permanent income'' consumers, although sharpening this interpretation would require a structural model.}

-It is interesting to compare these estimates to average partial effects calculations that do not account for the role of beliefs.
-In that case, the average consumption effect over all households of a 10\% permanent income tax is $-0.065$.
-This is larger than the contemporaneous effect ($-0.049$), consistently with beliefs being an omitted yet relevant regressor in the specification without beliefs.
-However, this is lower than the total effect that accounts for both contemporaneous and dynamic margins ($-0.073$).
+{It is interesting to compare these estimates to average partial effects calculations that do not account for the role of beliefs, that is, which rely on a finite-type model yet exclude the belief-related covariates.} In that case, focusing on $K=3$ the average consumption effect over all households of a 10\% permanent income tax is $-0.077$.
+This is larger than the contemporaneous effect ($-0.067$) in Figure \ref{fig_decompo_cons_types}, consistently with beliefs being an omitted yet relevant regressor in the specification without beliefs.
+However, this is lower than the total effect in the same figure that accounts for both contemporaneous and dynamic margins ($-0.089$).
+See Appendix \ref{app_no_beliefs} for additional results based on this specification.
 These differences underscore the need to account for beliefs when computing average partial effects.
 In addition, note that an estimation method that does not include beliefs cannot account for the difference in impact between a permanent tax and a transitory one.